arebaka/lena/README.md

 2. The bot uses DBMS PostgreSQL.
 [Install](//www.postgresql.org/download/) if you dont have it
 3. Create a database in PSQL for you bot
 4. The bot works using [node.js](//npmjs.com/package/node).
 Install it
-5. Get your Telegram ID using any special bot, e.g. [that](//t.me/myidbot)

 ## Installation
 ```bash